Corporate governance and directors' duties: Country Q&A tool

-Argentina, Australia, Austria, China, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Trinidad and Tobago, Turkey, USA, United Arab Emirates, United Kingdom
+Argentina, Australia, Austria, Canada, China, Germany, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Trinidad and Tobago, Turkey, USA, United Arab Emirates, United Kingdom

-Austria, China, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Trinidad and Tobago, Turkey, USA, United Arab Emirates, United Kingdom
+Austria, Canada, China, Germany, Hong Kong, Indonesia, Italy, Japan, Luxembourg, Norway, Russian Federation, Saudi Arabia, Singapore, South Africa, Switzerland, Trinidad and Tobago, Turkey, USA, United Arab Emirates, United Kingdom

 Step 1: Check the boxes to select the questions and the jurisdictions for comparison.